-Other applicants may be eligible to apply to the traditional program track (2 field internships, a total of 1,200 hours).
-Applications for the Online MSW Program are accepted each semester for entry in September, January, or May.
+If you do not meet the criteria for the Human Service Experience or Advanced Standing tracks, you will default to the Traditional Program track (2 field internships, a total of 1,200 hours).
+Applications for the Online MSW Program are accepted each semester for entry in September (fall), January (spring), or May (summer).

 Do I have to be a social worker already?

-No. Applicants for the Human Service Experience track are required to have a minimum of 2 years of full-time human services work experience.
+Applicants interested in the Human Service Experience track are required to have a minimum of 2 years of full-time human services work experience.
 This can come from a variety of roles: direct care in residential settings, case management, group leadership, referral services, counseling, advocacy, assessment and care planning, and more.
 Each applicant’s work experience will be evaluated on a case-by-case basis.